 Gordon found himself essentially starting from scratch.
 He continued writing what would become the band's third release, appropriately titled Rebuilding the Ruins.
 Along the way IoE picked up a few new members, including Dean Harris, who would go on to be the band's permanent keyboardist.
 Dean is a classically-trained keyboard/ piano player with decades of live performance experience to his credit.
 By 2010 the group was back in the studio and recorded Rebuilding the Ruins, which would go on to be released through Nightmare Records the following year.
 The album built on Images of Eden's past success, and once again the band was seeing international airplay.
 Rebuilding the Ruins was received well by critics, and was compared to giants of the genre such as Fates Warning and Dream Theater, and in early 2016 the album's title track made it to the number 1 spot on N1M's hard rock/metal charts for the state of Pennsylvania, and made it to number 5 nationally.
 "Human Angels", also from Rebuilding the Ruins, jumped 90 spots and was ranked #1 in March of 2016.

-Today, the band's 4th release is nearing completion and Images of Eden finds itself amidst a perfect storm: a lineup comprised of professionals of the genre that have spent decades honing their talents, with new material that's more polished and masterfully executed than ever while still remaining genuine to the band's original vision.
+Today, Images of Eden finds itself amidst a perfect storm: a lineup comprised of professionals of the genre that have spent decades honing their talents, with new material that's more polished and masterfully executed than ever while still remaining genuine to the band's original vision.
 Images of Eden is poised to unleash its full potential on the world of metal.

 In early 2018, Images of Eden released a high-end production music video for their single, “Shield Me”, and also has signed a deal with Pavement Entertainment